mapzen/styleguide/src/site/guides/product-names.md

 ## Common Mapzen names

 - Mapzen: Uppercase only the M. Do not write it as MapZen.
-- Mapzen.js: Stylized with a dot.
+- mapzen.js: Stylized with a dot and lowercase m.
 - Turn-by-Turn: the Ts are capitalized, by is not, and there are hyphens in between.
 - Time-Distance Matrix: each word is capitalized and there is a hyphen between Time and Distance.
 Under some style guides, you might use an en dash here, but use a hyphen for simplicity.
 - Eraser Map: two words, both capitalized, with a space in between.